ajedda/ajedda.github.io/_posts/2020-06-03-shared_ptr_part_6.md

 keywords: programming; C++
 ---

 Everything we have seen so far about this tutorial's implementation of ``std::shared_ptr`` is single-threaded.
 My focus was (and still is) on the software design techniques used by gcc to implement this library.
 My objective in the next posts is to introduce a multi-threaded implementation of ``std::shared_ptr``.
-Please note that I will not use all the techniques that STL used.
-They use tools that an average programmer (and many above average programmers) will probably never use.

 First, there are few methods we can use to implement a multi-threaded ``std::shared_ptr``.
 That will depend on the *lock policy* that we are using.
 For example, we can use an *atomic reference counter*, *mutexes*, or simply assume that our environment is always single-threaded (and hence we just continue using the single-threaded design).
 We need to specialize our implementation according to the lock policy used.
 Let's introduce an enum class for the ``LockPolicy``.